dengwirda/jigsaw-to-fvcom/README.md

 Each time you want to use `JIGSAW` simply activate the environment using: `conda activate jigsaw_plus`

 Once activated, `JIGSAW's` various command-line utilities and `Python` front-end will be available to the `JIGSAW-to-FVCOM` utilities contained in this repository.
+For example:

+    conda activate jigsaw_plus
+    python ex_1.py
+    python ex_2.py
+    conda deactivate

 ### `Example Problems`